heiko-hotz/adk-samples/python/solutions/emas/README.md

 *   **UI Enhancements:** Improve frontend UIs to better visualize multi-agent activity, tool calls, and potentially handle more complex inputs/outputs.
 *   **Agent Framework Interoperability:** Investigate and demonstrate patterns for integrating agents built with other frameworks (e.g., LangChain, CrewAI) into an A2A/MCP ecosystem, potentially via wrappers.
 *   **Security Considerations:** Further explore secure authentication and authorization mechanisms for A2A and MCP communication, especially for MCP over HTTP.

-## 📜 License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](./LICENSE) file.

-## 🤝 Contributing & Disclaimer

-This is a personal project by [Heiko Hotz](https://github.com/heiko-hotz) to explore Gemini capabilities and agent interoperability.
-Suggestions and feedback are welcome via Issues or Pull Requests.

-**This project is developed independently and does not reflect the views or efforts of Google.**